Sarah Churchill, Duchess of Marlborough, Favorite of Queen Anne of Great Britain

 Sarah had seven siblings:

-In 1663, during negotiations for the recovery of an estate in Kent that had been the property of his mother-in-law, Sarah’s father Richard Jennings came into contact with James, Duke of York, the future King James II of England, and the brother of King Charles II of England.
+In 1663, during negotiations for the recovery of an estate in Kent that had been the property of his mother-in-law, Sarah’s father Richard Jennings came into contact with James, Duke of York, the future King James II of England, the brother of King Charles II of England.
 Favorably impressed with Jennings, James appointed his eldest surviving daughter Frances a maid of honor to his first wife, Anne Hyde, Duchess of York.
 Although Frances had to give up her post as maid of honor when she married, James did not forget the Jennings family, and in 1673, 13-year-old Sarah was appointed a maid of honor to James’ second wife Maria Beatrice of Modena.

 Mary and Anne with their parents James, Duke of York (later King James II) and Duchess of York (born Anne Hyde) by Peter Lely, circa16681670; Credit – Wikipedia

 Also at court were the two surviving children from James’ first marriage to Anne Hyde, Mary (the future Queen Mary II who was two years younger than Sarah) and Anne (the future Queen Anne who was five years younger than Sarah).
-Sarah had first become acquainted with the royal sisters in 1671 but she became closer friends with Anne after she was appointed maid of honor to Anne’s stepmother.
+Sarah first became acquainted with the royal sisters in 1671 but became closer friends with Anne after she was appointed maid of honor to Anne’s stepmother.
 Sarah later claimed that their five-year age difference did not discourage Anne and Sarah from playing together and that even then Anne expressed “a particular fondness” for her.
 Sarah would remain an intimate of Anne until 1711 when Sarah and her husband John Churchill, 1st Duke of Marlborough were dismissed from court.

 In late 1675, 15-year-old Sarah met 25-year-old John Churchill, an upcoming military leader who fell in love with her.
 In 1663, John Churchill’s fifteen-year-old sister Arabella Churchill had been sent to court to be a maid of honor to Anne Hyde, Duchess of York.
-Arabella captured the eye James, Duke of York (the future King James II) and by 1665, she was his mistress.
-The Churchill family was firmly loyal to the royal household and their only feeling about Arabella’s position as a royal mistress seems to have been “a joyful surprise that so plain a girl had attained such high preferment.”
+Arabella captured the eye of James, Duke of York (the future King James II) and by 1665, she was his mistress.
+The Churchill family was firmly loyal to the royal household, and their feeling about Arabella’s position as a royal mistress seems to have been “a joyful surprise that so plain a girl had attained such high preferment.”

 John Churchill circa 1685–1690; Credit – Wikipedia

-John Churchill, who had previously been a lover of King Charles II’s mistress, Barbara Palmer, Duchess of Cleveland, had little to offer financially as his family’s estates were deeply in debt.
-John’s father, Sir Winston Churchill was anxious to restore the family’s fortune.
-In 1677, Catherine Sedley, because of her family’s wealth, was considered as a marriage prospect for John Churchill by his parents.
+John Churchill, who had previously been a lover of King Charles II’s mistress Barbara Palmer, Duchess of Cleveland, had little to offer financially as his family’s estates were deeply in debt.
+John’s father Sir Winston Churchill was anxious to restore the family’s fortune.
+In 1677, Catherine Sedley, because of her family’s wealth, was considered a marriage prospect for John Churchill by his parents.
 John hoped to marry Catherine Sedley and then take Sarah as a mistress in place of Barbara Palmer, Duchess of Cleveland, who had recently departed for France.
 However, surviving letters from Sarah to John show her unwillingness to become his mistress.
 Catherine Sedley later became a mistress of the future King James II and bore him three children.

-After the death of her surviving brother Ralph in 1677 and then the death of her sister Barbara in 1678, Sarah and her elder sister Frances became co-heirs of the Jennings estates in Hertfordshire and Kent and Sarah’s financial situation improved.
+After the death of her surviving brother Ralph in 1677 and then the death of her sister Barbara in 1678, Sarah and her elder sister Frances became co-heirs of the Jennings estates in Hertfordshire and Kent, and Sarah’s financial situation improved.
 John decided he would marry Sarah but both their families disapproved of the marriage.
 Sometime during the winter of 1677 – 1678, Sarah Jennings and John Churchill secretly married.
 Their marriage was announced only to Maria Beatrice of Modena, then Duchess of York, and a small circle of friends so that Sarah could keep her court position as Maria Beatrice’s maid of honor.
 When Sarah became pregnant, their marriage was announced publicly on October 1, 1678, and she retired from the court to give birth to her first child Harriet who died in infancy.

 Sarah and her husband John had seven children.
 Their children and grandchildren married into the British aristocracy.
 Among their more famous descendants are British Prime Minister Sir Winston Churchill and Diana, Princess of Wales, and of course her son William, a future King of the United Kingdom.